Aporshie/Docker-APIs/README.md

 -----

-    This repo contains projects that throw more light on the packages and libraries used for #DATA EXPLORATION.
+    This repo contains projects that throw more light on the packages and libraries.